Covid 19 coronavirus: Kiwis in Peru to be assisted by Government charter flight

 "Like many travellers around the world at the moment, New Zealanders in Peru have faced the extraordinarily difficult task of getting home with no commercial flights, and no transit options," Peters said in a statement.

-Elsewhere, Prime Minister Jacinda Ardern said 11 Kiwis stuck in the Tyrol region of Austria would also be flown home.
+Elsewhere, Prime Minister Jacinda Ardern said 11 Kiwis stuck in the Tyrol region of Austria would also be flown home, and efforts were underway to help the three Kiwis who were still stuck there.

-An agreement has been struck with the Chilean government to allow the necessary transit through Chile, Peters said.
+Peters said that an agreement has been struck with the Peruvian and Chilean governments to allow the necessary transit through Chile for New Zealanders to fly home from Peru.

 Peters has previously warned New Zealanders to come home as quickly as possible as countries' borders closed up and international flights dried up.